Many or all companies we feature compensate us. Compensation and editorial

 What can Nelnet student loans be used for?

-The federal loans Nelnet services are used to pay for education-related expenses.
-This includes tuition, room and board, and books.
-These funds are sent to the school first to cover these expenses, and the school refunds any leftover amount to the student to use for living expenses.
+You can use the federal loans Nelnet services to pay for education-related expenses, including tuition, room and board, and books.
+The funds are sent to the school first to cover these expenses, and the school refunds any leftover amount to the student to use for living expenses.

-How long does it take to receive funds from Nelnet?
+How long does it take to get funds from Nelnet?

 Nelnet doesn’t distribute funds to borrowers.
 When you take out a federal student loan, the Department of Education sends the funds to your school.
 The process can take one to three weeks for first-time borrowers.